attack-monkey/Lean-Functional-Typescript/README.md

 const myPureMacro = (): void => {
     now(n1 => {
         const handler =
-            (n2: number) => n1 + n2 // Since n1 will be the same throughout the running of this macro, `handler` will always produce a predictable result - but only in the context of the currently running macro.
+            (n2: number) => n1 + n2 // n1 and n2 will always be the same throughout the running of a Pure Macro.

-                                    // Since `handler` cannot be called from outside of `myPureMacro`, and since `myPureMacro` is a Pure Macro, this scenario can be considered Pure. console.log(
+        console.log(
             now(handler)
         )